Dr Frances Rock

 Location: John Percival Building, Colum Drive, Cathays, Cardiff

-Police language, forensic linguistics, workplace language, ecolinguistics and language and the Environment, information design, document design, ‘difficult’ language, expert-lay communication, discourse, literacies, linguistic ethnography, interactional sociolinguistics, recontextualisation and textual travel, research methods.
+Police language, forensic linguistics, workplace language, ecolinguistics and language and the environment, information design, document design, ‘difficult’ language, expert-lay communication, discourse, literacies, linguistic ethnography, interactional sociolinguistics, recontextualisation and textual travel.

 2013 ‘‘Every link in the chain’: The police interview as textual intersection’ In: Conley, J., Heffer, C. and Rock, F. (eds.)
 Legal-Lay Communication: Textual Travels in the Law Oxford: Oxford University Press

 2012 ‘‘You say ‘I’m sure’ but you’re not, are you?’: Trust and distrust in police interviews’ In: Candlin, C. and Crichton, J. (eds.)
 Discourses of Trust Basingstoke: Palgrave Macmillan